HiPerCoRe/KTT/documentation/ktt_api.md

 ------------

 * `Tuner(const size_t platformIndex, const size_t deviceIndex)`:
-Creates new tuner object for specified platform and device using OpenCL as compute API.
+Creates new tuner object for specified platform and device.
+Tuner uses OpenCL as compute API and operates in tuning mode.
 Indices for all available platforms and devices can be retrieved by calling `printComputeApiInfo()` method.

 * `Tuner(const size_t platformIndex, const size_t deviceIndex, const ComputeApi& computeApi)`:
-Creates new tuner object for specified platform, device and compute API.
+Similar to previous constructor, but also allows choice of compute API.
 If selected compute API is Nvidia CUDA, platform index is ignored.

-Indices for all available platforms and devices can be retrieved by calling `printComputeApiInfo()` method.
+* `Tuner(const size_t platformIndex, const size_t deviceIndex, const ComputeApi& computeApi, const RunMode& runMode)`:
+Similar to previous constructor, but also allows choice of run mode.
+Two different run modes are supported.

+In tuning mode, all kernel arguments are copied inside tuner when argument addition methods are called.
+Additionally, extra argument copies are created for each kernel launch under different configuration.
+It is possible to perform output validation.

+In computation mode, tuner directly uses buffers provided by client application.
+It is furthermore possible to perform argument zero-copy by using appropriate argument flags, which results in output data being written directly to client buffers.
+Output validation is disabled and calling any method related to validation will result in an exception.

 Compute API methods
 -------------------